Where to Find Decadent Vegan Food in Paris

 Ladurée

-Ladurée is synonmous with macarons.
+Ladurée is synonymous with macarons.
 And macarons are quintessentially French.
 And good news for my vegan French, they have vegan offerings!

-e of the most Instagrammable shops in Paris, Ladurée is perfect for high tea and brunch.
-The luxurious setting transports you to a calmer place and the simple flavors are more than delicious.
+One of the most Instagrammable shops in Paris, Ladurée is perfect for high tea and brunch.
+The luxurious setting transports you to a calmer place, and the simple flavors are more than delicious.

 Their most popular store with signature pastel green and gold decor is the flagship store at 75 Avenue des Champs-Élyées.
-Ladurée has played an essential role in popularizing macarons across the globe and has many Ladurée locations to prove it!
-Ladurée macarons are probably the most recognizable macarons in Paris plus they have 4 shops in the Charles de Gaulle airport so people who are transferring flights can benefit without stepping foot in Paris!
+Ladurée has played an essential role in popularizing macarons across the globe, and it has many locations to prove it!
+Ladurée macarons are probably the most recognizable in Paris, and they have 4 shops at Charles de Gaulle airport, so people transferring flights can benefit without setting foot in Paris!

 Ladurée locations in Paris: